Avensky/CarHacking/README.md

 ## Usage
 ```
-# starts server in project dir
+# in terminal 1 start server from project dir
 cd ~/share/CarHacking
 npm start

-# type [Raspberry Pi IP Address]:3000/index.html in web browser
+# on your pc type [Raspberry Pi IP Address]:3000/index.html in a web browser
 192.168.0.153:3000/index.html

-# starts sending car data to gauges in terminal #2
+# in a terminal 2 start sending car data to gauges in terminal #1
 node car.js

-# to hack the car gauges, do a cansend to the virtual canbus ID(found by cansniffer) and send in 16 bits of data to manipulate gauges.
+# in a terminal 3 hack the car gauges, do a cansend to the virtual canbus ID(found by cansniffer) and send in 16 bits of data to manipulate gauges.
 cansend vcan0 1F4#AAAAAAAAAAAAAAAA
 ```
 ## Acknowledgement
 Project concept and execution inspired by rhysmorgan134/Can-App